ca-la/remote-collection/README.md

 describe the states that data fetching entails.
-Replacing all of the `isFetching` and other ergonomics patterns with a clean pseudo-pattern-matching pattern is nice, but there is still a lot of room to improve on the ergonomics of dealing with remote data. `telescope` aims to provide a user-friendly experience to the user while keeping 100% type-safety.
+Replacing all of the `isFetching` and other ergonomics patterns with a clean pseudo-pattern-matching pattern is nice, but there is still a lot of room to improve on the ergonomics of dealing with remote data. `remote-collection` aims to provide a user-friendly experience to the user while keeping 100% type-safety.

 ### Resources